maxcyking/cibilfixer-website/PRIVACY_POLICY_ANDROID.md

 ## About This Policy

-This Privacy Policy describes how CibilFixer ("we," "our," or "us") collects, uses, and protects your information when you use our Android mobile application.
-By using the CibilFixer app, you agree to the collection and use of information in accordance with this policy.
+This Privacy Policy describes how Cibil Fixer ("we," "our," or "us") collects, uses, and protects your information when you use our Android mobile application.
+By using the Cibil Fixer app, you agree to the collection and use of information in accordance with this policy.

 ## Information We Collect